javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 But `getComputedStyle` does not give access to that color, because otherwise an arbitrary page could find out whether the user visited a link by creating it on the page and checking the styles.

 Javascript we may not see the styles applied by `:visited`.
 And also, there's a limitation in CSS that forbids to apply geometry-changing styles in `:visited`.
-That's to guarantee that there's no side way for an evil page to see if a link was visited and hence to break the privacy.
+That's to guarantee that there's no side way for an evil page to test if a link was visited and hence to break the privacy.
 ```

 ## Summary

 To manage classes, there are two DOM properties:

 - `className` -- the string value, good to manage the whole set of classes.
 - `classList` -- the object with methods `add/remove/toggle/contains`, good for individual classes.